-After confirming that you are, indeed, out of oil, the first thing you should do is put a call in to a COD fuel delivery company.
-Thanks to the Internet, you can quickly and easily find a company that will delivery fuel for you when you need it, and you can also compare prices to see who offers the best deal.
+After confirming that you are, indeed, out of oil, the first thing you should do is put a call into a COD fuel delivery company.
+Thanks to the Internet, you can quickly and easily find a company that will deliver fuel for you when you need it, and you can also compare prices to see who offers the best deal.

 Your best bet is to look for a company that doesn’t charge a fee for emergency deliveries and one that can get to you in a short timeframe.
 The longer you have to wait, the more disruption there will be to your day.
 The more you have to pay, well, the more unhappy you are going to be (and you’re likely already going to be pretty unhappy.)

 When placing your fuel order with a cash heating oil company, don’t forget to ask for the estimated delivery time.
 Knowing when to expect the delivery will ensure that you are prepared when it arrives, and will allow you to make necessary modifications in the interim (such as taking a shower at a friend’s house.)